 Carnitine Synergy by Designs For Health

 Fuels the mitrochondria for fat burning.
 Without Carnitine fats cannot be burned for energy.
-Without energy, cells become weak or die.
-Because of this, optimizing Carnitine levels has been found to have dramatic benefits for low energy, obesity, chronic fatigue, immune deficiency conditions, and elevated cholesterol and triglycerides.
+Because of this, optimizing Carnitine levels has been found to have dramatic benefits for low energy, obesity, occasional fatigue, immune support, and supporting healthy cholesterol and triglycerides levels.
 Controlled trials have demonstrated that Carnitine increases weight loss by promoting optimal fat burning by the mitochondria.
-Carnitine also helps promote heart health, cholesterol lowering, sports endurance, and helps relieve chronic fatigue.
-Acetyl-L-Carnitine is also contained in Carnitine Synergy and has unique brain health enhancing properties.
+Carnitine also helps promote heart health and sports endurance.
+Acetyl-L-Carnitine is also contained in Carnitine Synergy and has unique brain health properties.
 Carnitine Synergy is the only product of its kind combining both of these valuable forms of Carnitine into one capsule.